rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the five men who had gone to scout out the land went up and entered and took the carved image, the ephod, the household gods, and the metal image, while the priest stood by the entrance of the gate with the 600 men armed with weapons of war. ^1817

-And when these went into Micah’s house and took the carved image, the ephod, the household gods, and the metal image, the priest said to them, What are you doing? ^1818
+And when these went into Micah's house and took the carved image, the ephod, the household gods, and the metal image, the priest said to them, What are you doing? ^1818

 And they said to him, Keep quiet; put your hand on your mouth and come with us and be to us a father and a priest.
 Is it better for you to be priest to the house of one man, or to be priest to a tribe and clan in Israel? ^1819

-And the priest’s heart was glad.
+And the priest's heart was glad.
 He took the ephod and the household gods and the carved image and went along with the people. ^1820

 So they turned and departed, putting the little ones and the livestock and the goods in front of them. ^1821

-When they had gone a distance from the home of Micah, the men who were in the houses near Micah’s house were called out, and they overtook the people of Dan. ^1822
+When they had gone a distance from the home of Micah, the men who were in the houses near Micah's house were called out, and they overtook the people of Dan. ^1822

 And they shouted to the people of Dan, who turned around and said to Micah, What is the matter with you, that you come with such a company? ^1823

 And he said, You take my gods that I made and the priest, and go away, and what have I left?
-How then do you ask me, What is the matter with you? ^1824
+How then do you ask me, 'What is the matter with you?' ^1824

 And the people of Dan said to him, Do not let your voice be heard among us, lest angry fellows fall upon you, and you lose your life with the lives of your household. ^1825